bekk/bekk-christmas/post/react/once-rendering-not-always-rendering.md

 # What Now?

-One common feature that occur hand in hand with Concurrent Mode but I have not written about is Suspense, but this will come in another article!
+One common feature that occur hand in hand with Concurrent Mode, which I have not written about is Suspense, but this will come in another article!

-The stable release of Concurrent Mode has not yet been announced (as I know), but keep calm and keep an eye one the releases.
-Meanwhile, you can enjoy the experimental version, and perhaps not use it in production.
+The stable release of Concurrent Mode has not yet been announced (as far I know), but keep calm and keep an eye one the releases.
+Meanwhile, you can enjoy the experimental version, and perhaps not use it in production just yet!